IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 : An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to the same P-PNC domain.

 Multi-technology intra-domain Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers that belong tot he same P-PNC domain, which is supported by supported by two cross-technology Ethernet links and an optical tunnel in between.
+: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers that belong to the same P-PNC domain, which is supported by supported by two cross-technology Ethernet links and an optical tunnel in between.

 IP link:
 : A link between two IP interfaces.